A large group of adults gather outside and eat ice cream treats.

 Dr. Kara Cavel has been practicing as a master level social worker since October of 2002.
 Currently, Dr. Cavel is a Licensed Independent Clinical Social Worker (LICSW) in the state of Nebraska.
 Her practice interests include serving children and families.
 Her area of competence ranges from helping individuals and families adjust to environmental changes to addressing symptoms of chronic stress resulting from exposure to neglectful or abusive care.
 Dr. Cavel has a particular focus in understanding the psychological and social aspects of human problems using a psychodynamic theoretical framework.
 Her practice philosophy consists of using a relational framework in order to facilitate growth and change by recognizing strengths and enhancing developmental capacities of individuals and families.

 Dr. Cavel has been teaching in the social work department at ߲ݴý University since the fall of 2010.
-She is looking forward to teaching in the Master of Social Work degree program in the fall of 2021.

 Dr. Cavel has previously taught Human Behavior in the Social Environment at the Community College of Vermont located in Burlington, VT, Theories of Personality at St. Michael's College located in Colchester, VT, and Mental Health Practicum Seminar (on-line) for The University of Massachusetts at Boston.